-Since graduation, our Hillsborough, NC dentist has taken hundreds of hours of dental continuing education, further enhancing his knowledge and skill set so that he can bring his patients the best and most comfortable clinical care possible.
+Since graduation, Dr. Garrett has taken hundreds of hours of dental continuing education, further enhancing his knowledge and skill set so that he can bring his patients the best and most comfortable clinical care possible.
 He is a conservative-minded dentist who believes in pragmatic solutions to patients’ problems.
-That’s why the focus of his practice is to treat people how “we would like to be treated.”
+That’s why the focus of his practice is to treat people how we would like to be treated.

 Dr. Garrett and his team are committed to staying abreast of the latest advances in dentistry so that they can make treatment better, faster, and more comfortable, with long-lasting results.
 Having an engineering background and mindset has helped him plan his patients’ restorations carefully and strategically.
 Dr. Garrett ensures that the finished product not only looks beautiful but will also function well and be durable.

 At Carolina Bright Smiles, Dr. Garrett and his team use CEREC technology to create crowns for patients in a single visit.
 He enjoys showing patients how we’re able to scan their mouth with a tiny camera, then design their restoration on our chairside computer.
 With this technology, gone are the days of goopy impressions and temporary crowns that often fall off while the patient is waiting for their permanent crown to arrive from the lab.